xoit/cdx_pkgspec/pkgspec.md

 ## dependencies

-Package dependencies by default are from the path specified by one environment variable `CDXPKGPATH`.
+Package dependencies by default are from the path specified by one environment variable `CDXPKGPATH`. **Optional**

 ##### cdxpkg.toml